 - Mix in the egg, just until combined

-- Sift the two different kinds of flour, salt, baking soda and cinnamon together then add the flour mixture into the dough and fold with the help of a Rubber spatula just until combined.
+- Sift the two different kinds of flour, salt, baking soda and cinnamon together then add the flour mixture into the wet ingredients and fold with the help of a Rubber spatula just until combined.
 Do not overmix

 - Fold in chocolate chips and pecans.
-Leave some left so at later stage you can place more chocolate chips and pecans on top of the half baked cookies
+Leave some for later so you can place more chocolate chips and pecans on top of the half baked cookies

 - Prepare 2 baking pans with parchment

 - Divide the dough into 10 equal balls (using a Digital scale is handy) and place them onto the parchment papers leaving enough space between them to spread.
 I recommend to bake 5 cookies at once